Skip to content

 - Casey Robinson, 2009, REU Student, Penn State.
 Need info.

 - Charles Stewart, 2009, REU Student, Penn State.
 High school teacher in Florida untill 2012.
 Currently: Program Manager at Datalink Software, a medical software company.

 - Ryan Atwater, 2009, REU Student, Penn State.
 BS in Mathematics from UMBC in August 2012.
 Masters in Industrial and Applied Mathematics from Towson University in 2015.
 Currently: Ph.D. student in Applied Mathematics at the New Jersey Institute of Technology.

 - Chris Billman, 2010, REU Student, Penn State.
 BS in Physics with a minor in Mathematics from Penn State in 2011.
 Currently: Graduate Student, Physics, University of Florida.

 - Ryan Maunu, 2010, REU Student, Penn State.
 BS in Physics from University of Minnesota, Twin Cities, in 2011.
-Currently: Graduate Student, Ph.D. in Physics at University of Maryland.
+Ph.D. in Physics from University of Maryland.
 Currently: Data Scientist, Wayfair, Boston, MA.

 - Tyler Maunu, 2011, REU Student, Penn State.
 BS in Mathematics from University of Minnesota, Twin Cities, in 2013.
 Currently: Graduate Student, Ph.D. in Mathematics at University of Minnesota.